CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/api/general_remarks.rst

     Character Names for Typedefs
 ****************************************

-The CGNS library defines character arrays which map the typedefs above to character strings.
+The CGNS library defines character arrays that map the typedefs above to character strings.
 These are global arrays dimensioned to the size of each list of typedefs.
 To retrieve a character string representation of a typedef, use the typedef value as an index to the appropriate character array.
 For example, to retrieve the string "*Meter*" for the ``LengthUnits_t`` Meter typedef, use ``LengthUnitsName[Meter]``.